 These days Philip focuses on ground mechanics and how to use his “RAPID” technology to augment the test/treat intervention process.
 Also as the newly appointed Director of Sports Science at V1 Sports, Philip continues his work to connect objective and quantifiable technologies to performance and injury prevention.

-Foot and Ankle Stength and Flexibility Too often overlooked
+Foot and Ankle Strength and Flexibility Too Often Overlooked

 Phillip Stotter and Corey Disler will discuss the importance of foot and ankle strength and flexibly and the role lower body gait mechanics play in daily function and movement and how older adults can maintain and gain functional movement capacity by incorporating foot and ankle work into their daily exercise routines.
 Targeted to all levels of function.